kangruixiang/gpmchecker/README.md

 - pickle
 - gmusicapi

-To install both, open up terminal/cmd and type:
+To install both, type the following in terminal:

 ```
   pip3 install pickle gmusicapi